Moving to Puerto Rico

 What’s the best way to ship to Puerto Rico?

 U-Pack® is a great option for moving your household items to Puerto Rico.
+We can ship door to door, and your belongings arrive fast!
 Here’s how it works:

-- You pack and load a moving trailer or moving container stateside.
+- You pack and load a moving trailer or moving container at your home in the US.

-- Your belongings sail to the port in San Juan.
+- Your belongings sail to the port of San Juan.
 This usually takes about a week.

 - Your items are then taken to the service center in Guaynabo.